-More at British Medical Association, bma.org.uk and General Medical Council, gmc-uk.org.
+More at British Medical Association, bma.org.uk, General Medical Council, gmc-uk.org and studyinghealthcare. ac.uk.

 Emergency care assistants are often the first healthcare professionals on the scene of an accident.
 They work alongside paramedics to treat and stabilise patients before taking them to hospital.